Applying for a P4- reciprocal is easy. You need to apply for a license at least TWO MONTHS in advance. Just follow these steps:

 DRIVING DIRECTIONS TO DTZ (new location in 2009)

 At the airport traffic circle, turn left.
 It's about 1 km on your right (drive past Aruba Bank and Toyota) to the SIAD (tax dept) building, just before you reach the round-about.
 Look for the yellow building in the back, as the DTZ has moved there in late 2009.

 There is a Caribbean Mercantile Bank (CMB) at the arrival terminal (once you exit with your luggage, it's on the outside of the airport overlooking the taxi stand).
 CMB is open from 8 am - 3.45 pm, but has an outside counter open until 4:45 pm weekdays, and until noon on Saturdays.

 Or you can visit Aruba Bank in Camacuri from 8 am - 4 pm Mondays to Friday.
-At the airport traffic light turn left, and you will see the bank on your right hand side.
+On Saturdays, they are open from 9:00 am - noon.
+At the airport traffic circle turn left, and you will see the bank on your right hand side.

 Make sure you have a copy of your invoice handy when you reach the bank.

 If you are looking for a rental QTH, take a look at: